Car insurance is a necessary cost that nobody likes to pay. It sure would be nice if it were tax-deductible.

 Although your personal auto insurance most likely includes some coverage for business-related driving, the best way to fully protect yourself is to purchase a business vehicle insurance policy.

-If you go this route, be sure to purchase enough coverage to protect against any accidents or mishaps that might occur when you are using the car for business purposes.
-Each business and every self-employed individual are different and since circumstances vary so greatly, it is impossible to say how much business vehicle insurance coverage will cost you.
+Purchase enough coverage to protect against any accidents or mishaps when using the car for business purposes.
+Each business and every self-employed individual are different and since circumstances vary so greatly, it is impossible to say how much business vehicle insurance coverage will cost.

-However, the way you use the vehicle for business – including how often you use it and how many miles you typically drive – will be major factors in determining how much you will pay.
+However, how you use the vehicle for business – including how often you use it and how many miles you typically drive – will be significant factors in determining how much you will pay.

 Tips for deducting car insurance from your taxes